Sandrine Dixson-Declève: UN COP26 World Leaders Summit

-A respected expert facilitator, Dixson-Declѐve chaired the UN COP26 World Leaders Summit ‘Action on Forests & Land Use’ event which brought together an unprecedented alliance of governments, companies, financial actors, and non-state leaders to raise ambition on forests and land-use.
+Dixson-Declѐve chaired the UN COP26 World Leaders Summit ‘Action on Forests & Land Use’ event which brought together an alliance of governments, companies, financial actors, and non-state leaders to raise ambition on forests and land-use.
 Over 100 leaders pledged to end deforestation at this session.

 Earth4All

-Dixson-Declѐve co-authored the upcoming book "Earth for All – A Survival Guide for Humanity"; which brings together the findings of leading economists and scientists from around the world over a two year period.
+Dixson-Declève co-authored "Earth for All – A Survival Guide for Humanity", published in 2022.
+The book brings together findings from economists, scientists and systems thinkers associated with the Earth4All initiative and the 21st Century Transformational Economics Commission.
 As part of the Earth4All initiative, the 21st Century Transformational Economics Commission, co-led by Dixson-Declѐve and Anders Wijkman, guided state-of-the-art computer modeling, to explore policies likely to deliver the most good for the majority of people.
-The book identifies five turnarounds that will achieve prosperity for all within planetary limits in a single generation.
+The book identifies five “turnarounds” designed to achieve wellbeing for all within planetary boundaries within a single generation.
+The book has since been translated into multiple languages.